-- If you are going to have direct contact with Federal entities on behalf of the Department of Ecology and in your role as a Chehalis Basin Board member, you must coordinate with Ecology's Office of Governmental Relations via Denise Clifford, Director, or Ken Camp, Legislative Coordinator.
-That office acts as Ecology's liaison and federal point of contact with the Governor's Washington, D.C. office director.
-This includes telephone conversations, personal visits or testimony with members of Congress, their staff and high-level Federal agency personnel. - All correspondence with Federal entities expressing a position on federal legislation, regulations or budget must be approved first by Ecology's Office of Governmental Relations and by the Governor's D.C. office.
-Allow at least ten (10) business days for this review (five for Governmental Relations; five for Governor's D.C. office).
+- If you are going to have direct contact with Federal entities on behalf of the Department of Ecology and in your role as a Chehalis Basin Board member, you must coordinate with the Ecology's Office of Governmental Relations via Denise Clifford, Director, or Ken Camp, Legislative Coordinator.
+This office acts as Ecology's liaison and federal point of contact with the Governor's Washington, D.C. office director.
+This includes telephone conversations, personal visits or testimony with members of Congress, their staff and high-level Federal agency personnel. - All correspondence with Federal entities expressing a position on federal legislation, regulations or budget, on behalf of the Department of Ecology and in your role as a Chehalis Basin Board member, must be approved first by Ecology's Office of Governmental Relations and by the Governor's D.C. office.
+Allow at least 5 ten (10) business days for this review (5 for Governmental Relations; 5 for Governor's D.C.
+Office).
 Additional requirements apply if the Ecology Director or the Governor is intended to sign the correspondence, including eight business days lead time.
-If there is unanticipated need or federal expectation to comment on federal matters, contact Governmental Relations on how to proceed quickly. - Prior approval is not required for routine correspondence or covering positions already approved by Ecology's Governmental Relations office or the Governor's office.
+If there is an unanticipated need or federal expectation to comment on federal matters, contact Governmental Relations on how to proceed quickly. - Prior approval is not required for routine correspondence of a routine, non-controversial nature or covering positions already approved by Ecology's Governmental Relations Office or the Governor's office.
 Copy Denise Clifford, Ken Camp, and the Governor's office D.C. representative on such correspondence.

-See Board support staffOCB Office Manager or the OCB Director if you have questions on these requirements.
+See OCB Office Manager or the OCB Director if you have questions on these requirements.